Best Historic Stays: Island Hotel on Cedar Key

 Just off the right side of the lobby, tucked in the back, is Neptune Lounge & Bar, a cozy two-room bar that’s easy to fall in love with.
 In the room connected to the bar, there are checkered tablecloths, old photos on the walls, soft lighting, and live music .

-A definite highlight was a two-hour golf cart tour with Living Cedar Key.
-Ryan, who runs the company, is a fantastic storyteller and a true local expert.
+• Take a Golf Cart Tour with Living Cedar Key.
+Ryan, who owns the company, is a fantastic storyteller and a true local expert.
 We cruised past some of the most historic homes on the island, visited places I’d never have found on my own, and ended with a stop at the Cedar Key Cemetery, which turned out to be one of the most memorable parts of the day.
+Use the code SARAH10 to save 10% on all tours!

-And if you're looking for a cool, sweet treat and a great sandwich, head to 1842 Daily Grind & Mercantile — home of the frozen chocolate-covered Key lime pie.
+• For dining, check out The Prickly Palm for coffee and avocado toast.
+And, if you're looking for a cool, sweet treat and a great sandwich, head to 1842 Daily Grind & Mercantile, home of the frozen chocolate-covered Key lime pie.
 It’s exactly as good as it sounds.